vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 - Specifies the user name, password, datacenter, cluster, image store, bridge network, and name for the VCH.
 - Uses the default VM Network for the public, management, and client networks.
-- Designates a distributed port group named `vic-containers` for use by container VMs that are run with the `--net` option.
+- Designates a port group named `vic-containers` for use by container VMs that are run with the `--net` option.
 - Gives the container network the name `vic-container-network`, for use by Docker.
 - Specifies the gateway, two DNS servers, and a range of IP addresses on the container network for container VMs to use.